boutell/tome/README.md

 * Parens-aware indent
 * Continuous parsing so indent is performant
 * String-aware indent
+* Indent-aware paste (autofix spacing of all pasted lines)
 * Control-Q should not offer to save if there are no changes
 * Help Screen (as a scrollable read-only editor)
 * Comment toggling